qutip/qutip/README.md

 [P.D.
 Nation](http://github.com/nonhermitian) and [J.R.
 Johansson](http://github.com/jrjohansson)

 QuTiP is open-source software for simulating the dynamics of closed and open quantum systems.
-The QuTiP library uses the excellent Numpy and Scipy packages as numerical backend, and graphical output is provided by Matplotlib.
+The QuTiP library uses the excellent Numpy, Scipy, and Cython packages as numerical backend, and graphical output is provided by Matplotlib.
 QuTiP aims to provide user-friendly and efficient numerical simulations of a wide variety of quantum mechanical problems, including those with Hamiltonians and/or collapse operators with arbitrary time-dependence, commonly found in a wide range of physics applications.
 QuTiP is freely available for use and/or